 - Healthy grooming: regular self-care without bald “overgroom” stripes.
 Overgrooming may signal allergies, pain, parasites, or stress.

-Sudden irritability, swatting, or growling can be pain—or stress from environmental triggers.
-For conflict prevention and safe reintroductions in multi-cat homes, use How to Handle Aggressive Behavior in Cats.
+Sudden irritability, swatting, or growling can be pain—or stress.
+If you’re seeing tension between cats (or a new trigger at home), this guide helps: How to Handle Aggressive Behavior in Cats.

 - Breathing: quiet and unlabored at rest; no wheeze, crackle, or open-mouth breathing.

-- Heart rate: typically around 140–220 beats/minute (higher with stress or at the vet).
+- Heart rate: typically around 140–220 beats/minute (often higher with stress or at the vet).

-- Hydration: skin tent on the neck snaps back quickly; gums moist and pink.
+- Hydration: skin over the shoulders snaps back quickly; gums are moist and pink.

 - Temperature: usually 100.5–102.5°F (38–39.2°C).